dltHub

 • A lack of technical knowledge,

-• and a warped or dishonest self representation (by vendor or professional)
+• A warped or dishonest self-representation (by vendor or professional)

 As for what to do about it: If you were a hiring manager, ensure that your first data hire has all the skills at their disposal, and make sure they don't just talk the talk but walk the walk.
 Ask for references or test them.